 Introduction to Synergetic Play Therapy

-This is the sixth and final module in the series that started in October 2016.
-In this six-month live and webinar course, therapists and child educators explore the basic components of Synergetic Play Therapy™.
+In this six-month course, therapists and child educators will explore the basic components of Synergetic Play Therapy™.
 To personalize this training, participants receive an additional 30 minutes of individual consultation each month.
+This is the second in the series that started in October 2016.
+Stay tuned for 2017 dates!

 What makes this class unique: